Market

 Pursuant to the applicable provisions of the Act,

-re-appointment.
-The Board, on the recommendation of
+offered themselves for re-appointment.
+The Board, on

-the HR & Nomination Committee, recommended her
+the recommendation of HR & Nomination Committee,

-re-appointment at the ensuing AGM.
+the members, at the ensuing AGM.

-Relevant details with respect to her experience,
+Relevant details with respect to experience, attributes,

-attributes, skills, directorships held in other companies
+skills, directorships held in other companies and

-Regulation 36 of the SEBI Listing Regulations and
+under Regulation 36 of the SEBI Listing Regulations and

 Secretarial Standard on General Meetings issued by the